COVID-19: What you need to know

 Ian Martin continues to monitor the spread of COVID-19 (Coronavirus) around the world and are taking appropriate steps to ensure the safety of our employees and contractors, clients, and the communities in which we operate.

 We have contingency plans in place to safeguard our team members and business operations, there will not be any disruptions in our service.
-All Ian Martin offices are open and normal attendance policies are in place.
+All Ian Martin offices are closed to the public.

 We are working closely with our clients and are following their respective contingency plans.
 Here are a few quick guidelines: